5 Best Laptops for Revit 2024 (Latest Software Update)

 RAM

-8GB: Small to medium models or ~50MB files .
+8GB: Good for small to medium models or ~50MB files .

-No need to buy a laptop with high RAM out of the box, you can always upgrade RAM later if you need faster rendering.
+No need to buy a laptop with high RAM out of the box, you can always upgrade RAM later.

 Storage